Alternative versions of Spider-Man: DC crossovers (Earth-7642)

-In some intercompany crossovers with DC Comics, Spider-Man has worked alongside Superman twice, once to defeat Doctor Octopus and Lex Luthor and the other to stop Doctor Doom from providing the Parasite with long-term access to the powers of both the Hulk and Wonder Woman.
-He also worked alongside Batman to defeat Carnage and the Joker, the two later collaborating to defeat the Kingpin and Ra's al Ghul, with Fisk eventually aiding the heroes in the end.
+In some intercompany crossovers with DC Comics, Spider-Man has worked alongside a Superman based on the Earth One version, twice, once to defeat Doctor Octopus and Lex Luthor and the other to stop Doctor Doom from providing Parasite with long-term access to the powers of the Hulk and Wonder Woman.
+He also worked alongside a Batman based on the post-Crisis version, to defeat Carnage and the Joker, the two later collaborating to defeat the Kingpin and Ra's al Ghul, with Fisk eventually aiding the heroes in the end.

+Deadpool: Samurai (Earth-346)

+In the alternate universe Deadpool: Samurai manga series, which takes place on Earth-346, Deadpool receives an offer to join Samurai Squad, the Japanese division of the Avengers.
+Before leaving for Japan, Deadpool announces his departures to Spider-Man, who agrees grant him a request before he leaves.
+Deadpool requests to go web-slinging with Spider-Man, and so Spider-Man allows Deadpool to hold onto him as he swings through New York City.
+In Japan, Deadpool meets Sakura Spider (Haruka Hida), another spider-powered hero native to the country.
+Later, Sakura Spider is trapped on Earth-616 by the events of End of the Spider-Verse, facing off against Otto Octavius in Spider-Man: Octo-Girl.

 Earth X (Earth-9997)

-In the series Earth X and its sequels, in which its universe's Earth is designated as Earth-9997, Peter Parker's identity as Spider-Man is revealed and he is no longer a superhero.
+In the series Earth X and its sequels, set on Earth-9997, Peter Parker's identity as Spider-Man is revealed and he is no longer a superhero.
 In time, he becomes overweight and resembles his late uncle as he ages.
 After the death of his wife, his daughter bonds to the Venom symbiote and fights crime, much to his dismay.
 During the course of the series, he becomes a police officer.
 Three other related characters appear.

-In the same universe, an African American homeless man was mutated from the Terrigen Mist and his skin mutated into red reptilian skin with black lines.
-He can use his Energy Web to trap his victims in a trap of illusions.
+In the same universe, an African American homeless man was mutated by Terrigen Mist, gaining red patterned skin resembling Spider-Man's suit and the ability to generate illusions.
 He went by the alias "Spiders Man".